jun1211n/jun1211n/README.md

+Hello friends!
-Hello!
-I like software testing and development direction.
+I'm Nikolai.
+I like the direction of software testing and development.
-I am striving to develop more in this area.
-Now I am studying on my own, I take all the information on the Internet and from friends.
+Completed courses: software testing, Python, SQL
+Now I continue to study the topic of testing on my own.
+I read articles, make test cases, learn to work with programs: postman, SoapUI, charles
-You can find me in the telegram **@nikolay_akk**
+My telegram **@nikolay_akk**

 <!---